 N. Bobrinsky added that in ESA member states, CCSDS standards have a good reputation and was unsure of the nature of the question.
 CCSDS members need to promote standards to a wider audience, but many in that audience currently utilize CCSDS standards.
 N. Bobrinsky stated that he was interested in hearing of other members’ success in propagating CCSDS standards.

-S. Townes noted that JAXA had been advocating CCSDS standards to Japanese entities and asked Tsutomu S if JAXA had experienced much success.
-Tsutomu S responded that SLS Area standards in particular are widely used in Japan, but infusion had been limited.
+S. Townes noted that JAXA had been advocating CCSDS standards to Japanese entities and asked T. Shigeta if JAXA had experienced much success.
+T. Shigeta responded that SLS Area standards in particular are widely used in Japan, but infusion of other Areas had been limited.
 In the realm of Spectrum Management, the Space Frequency Coordination Group (SFCG) was also approaching the commercial community.
-Tsutomu S asked if CCSDS was doing the same and what the best way to approach potential users was.
+T. Shigeta asked if CCSDS was doing the same and what the best way to approach potential users was.

 S. Townes reported the situation in the United States was similar to Japan.
 Large companies utilize SLS Area standards and provide compatible services but their onboard avionics tend not to use CCSDS standards.
 Cross Support Transfer Services (CSTS) are not widely known for example.
 The IOAG was also beginning to address these concerns.
 The IOAG was preparing a booth at SpaceOps and would also be targeting commercial groups rather than only scientific organizations and space agencies.
 In the United States, problems often result from commercial groups moving ahead quickly using their own solutions.
 Frequently they are not aware of CCSDS standards.
 Some large companies, like Amazon, have been introduced to CCSDS standards, but some choose not to adopt these standards.